tardate/LittleArduinoProjects/README.md

-# 269 Little Electronics and Arduino Projects
+# 270 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/cordwood](./BoldportClub/cordwood) - the Cordwood Puzzle evokes an era of stuffing massive components into small spaces without a clear idea of where this is all heading!
-Introducing the Boldport Clup Project #3.
+> Latest addition:sparkles: [BoldportClub/cordwood/aanimate](./BoldportClub/cordwood/aanimate) - run a demo animation using aaronjasso's Cordwood library.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like